nonnontrivial/ctts/README.md

 # CTTS

-> notice: this is alpha software; apis may change quickly, and quality of the brightness prediction is still being ironed out
+> note: this is alpha software; apis may change quickly, and quality of the brightness prediction is still being ironed out

 CTTS is an open source application for reading [sky brightness](https://en.wikipedia.org/wiki/Sky_brightness) all over the earth, without a sensor.